Last updated on May 8, 2017

 Here’s a Breitling that keeps it simple and straightforward.
 The simplicity is striking, and it’s great because really, it’s all you need in today’s world where you’ve got plenty of other instruments to help you out along the way.

-The Avenger is all about a high readability, no-nonsense approach to timekeeping while travelling.
+The Avenger is all about a high readability, no-nonsense approach to timekeeping while traveling.
 Simplicity cuts it perfectly, don’t you agree?

 Do you travel mostly for work?
 Are formal business meetings a part of your travel schedules?
 Do you engage in active sports on your travels?
 Click To Tweet

 If you’re looking for a more modern timepiece, then this analogue and digital display dual time ticker are what you need.
 The digital display makes the readability of both time zones easy as pie.
 Besides, it looks great!
 Which brings us to the next point…